rodgetech/CSVPlusPlus/README.md

 - All columns show: Count, Distinct Count

 ### Performance Tips
-- The app displays up to 10,000 rows in the UI for optimal performance
+- SQLite backend handles millions of rows without memory issues
-- Filtering and sorting operate on the full dataset
+- Filtering and sorting operate on the full dataset via SQL queries
-- Export functionality works with the complete filtered dataset
+- Only visible rows are rendered for optimal UI performance

 ## Test Files